Effective for instructions in progress on, and new

 1.1 I will deal with work on which I am instructed in accordance with my obligations under the Lawyers and Conveyancers Act 2008 (“Act”), the Rules of Conduct and Client Care (“Rules”) under that Act and these terms.
 These terms shall not contradict my obligations under the Act and the Rules.

 1.2 Instructions must be received through a solicitor unless one of the recognised exceptions to this requirement applies and I elect not to seek a solicitor referral.
+Instructions that are accepted by me directly are by way of contractual retainer by the client and, in the event of non-payment, the client acknowledges and agrees that I may recover my fee as a debt due to me from the client.

 1.3 Unless specific arrangements are made for any member of my staff to act, I will have principal responsibility for the conduct of work in relation to all instructions.